 At the end of June, funnily enough just a few days before we moved house my beloved Citroen C3 had decided to give up the ghost.
 I had her for years and years, in fact, she was my 2nd only ever car.
 You see I don’t like to swop and change cars too often, I’m set in my ways!
 She begun to lose power, getting up a hill was very painful.
 Some of her injectors and turbo was gone.
 I knew because of her age a new car was on the cards later on this year, it’s what we budgeted for.
 I just didn’t think it was going to be a couple of days before we moved house!
 My stress levels were at an all-time high!

 We managed to fit an hour or so in to pop up to our local garage and see what was on offer.
 Having a new car nowadays is very affordable, I was a bit dubious to begin with but once we went through the numbers and realised actually it’s not as bad as we thought.
 You have to remember that if you buy a new car you have no MOT for 3 years to fork out for.
 You will normally get the first year’s tax paid for depending on what garage you buy from and they may offer a service plan or an audi extended warranty if you go with that car manufacturer.
 With my new car, I got 3 years of free servicing included.
-So if you think the first year I only have to pay for the fuel and my car insurance, but remember to do you numbers and see what you can afford for your monthly payments.
+So if you think the first year I only have to pay for the fuel and my car insurance, but remember to do your numbers and see what you can afford for your monthly payments.
 If you’re looking for some kind of car finance, All Car Leasing is one website you can go to for ideas of costs.